pmean/build-website/text/06/ConstructValidity.md

 in 43% of cases.
 CONCLUSIONS: There was considerable variability in intent, components, construction and psychometric properties of published critical appraisal tools for research reports.
-There is no
-\"gold standard\' critical appraisal tool for any study design, nor is there any widely accepted generic tool that can be applied equally well across study types.
+There is no "gold standard' critical appraisal tool for any study design, nor is there any widely accepted generic tool that can be applied equally well across study types.
 No tool was specific to allied health research requirements.
 Thus interpretation of critical appraisal of research